paradoxmr24/libraries/DataSource/DataSource_dev.md

 #### getTotalCount(matchQueries)

-The `getTotalCount` method is a private method that calculates and returns the total count of documents based on the provided match queries.
+The `getTotalCount` method is a private method that calculates and returns the total count of documents based on the provided match queries, this method is used when the query mode is `MODE_FIND`.

 ```javascript
 async getTotalCount(matchQueries) {